matheus23/irreactive.com/content/functional-graphics.md

 # Types and Declarative APIs

-You might have noticed, that removing 'filled' will trigger a type error.
-Types are what take declarative APIs to another level.
+In the above interactive example it's possible to trigger a type error by removing a 'filled'.
+The ability to guide a user towards correct code using types is what takes declarative APIs to another level.

 The reason we get a type error in some cases is that we plugged two expressions together, which don't fit to each other.

-So for example, a `rectangle 50 30` has type `Stencil`, which can be thought of a blueprint of what's to be rendered, without color or outlines.
-This can then be transformed into a `Picture` by a call to `filled` or `outlined`.
+Let's embrace this metaphore of 'fitting together'.
+Let's imagine, every expression is like a LEGO brick.
+But unlike LEGO, they're kind of elastic and can be stretched and squeezed.
+Other than that, they only fit together when their 'connectors' fit into each other.

 <VideoCaptioned
   id="expression-block-shapes"